ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 ::::::

 ## Analysis
+In this exercise we will now analyze the three systems and compare and contrast them to each other.

 ::::::::: Exercise

-In this exercise we will now analyze the three systems and compare and contrast them to each other.
+**Instructions**

 1) Our goal is now to study the relationship between the frequency and the number of segments of the wave.
 Make sure your tables for Systems 1, 2 and 3 are completely filled out.